reboot0-de/se-tools/jsdoc/tutorials/DOM.md

 The concept behind `<source>` tags is to give browsers more options in dealing with supported media-files and is an optional best practice.

-So, in the context of widgets you probably won't need them, but for real-world websites you should definetely get used to the concept.
+So, in the context of widgets you probably won't need them, but for real-world websites you should definitely get used to the concept.

 That said `DOM.updateSrc` is designed to support both, so it doesn't matter which way you choose.